 “If you ever go to Ahwaz, don’t bathe in the river!”
 That was the emphatic recommendation of Lt.
 Col. R.S.
 Hunt of the Royal Medical Corps in a Communication published in the Journal of the Royal Army Medical Corps in 1951.

 During the Second World War, Hunt was stationed at the 21 Combined General Hospital in the small town of Ahvaz, Iran.
-It was there that he made a startling discovery: there were sharks in the river and they were deadly.
+It was there that he made an unsettling observation: there were sharks in the river and they were deadly.

-At the time Hunt was stationed in Ahvaz, it was a small town along the Karun River in southern Iran secured by the British 10th Indian Infantry Division as part of a wider Allied campaign to establish a foothold in the Middle East.
+At the time Hunt was stationed in Ahvaz, it was a small community along the Karun River and secured by the British 10th Indian Infantry Division.
+They had arrived as part of a wider Allied campaign to establish a foothold in the Middle East.
 Ahvaz was of particular interest because of its oil pumping station and connection to the regional railroad.
-Thus, after it was captured in August 1941, the British military established a firm presence in the area.
+Thus, in August 1941, the British military established a dedicated presence in the area.
 Part of that presence was the hospital where Hunt took his post in September of 1941.

 Hunt was shocked.
-The alleged shark attack occurred near his station in Ahvaz, approximately 80 miles upriver from the Persian Gulf.
-Surely, this the was result of some other mechanism.
+The alleged shark attack occurred near his station in Ahvaz; approximately 80 miles upriver from the Persian Gulf.
+Surely, this the was result of some other mechanism of injury.

 Hunt wasn’t alone in his skepticism.
 Prior to his arrival, other British commanders had received reports of terrible injuries inflicted by an unknown animal occupying the freshwater creeks and rivers of the region.
 In their mind, the obvious culprit was the crocodile, but medical authorities disagreed.
 From their perspective, “…experience was entirely against the injuries being due to crocodile attack.
 These grip, hold on, and gradually drag their victims into the water.
 The present series of injuries indicated a savage wrenching and avulsing attack by some creature armed with numerous shark, inward-curving teeth” Their assessment, coupled with local anecdotal evidence, eventually demonstrated that the savage attacks were, in fact, the result of sharks patrolling the region’s rivers.

-Combatants and civilians in Iran weren’t the only ones experiencing shark troubles.
+Iran wasn’t the only region experiencing shark troubles.
 Medical units in Basrah, Iraq were also recording encounters with river-dwelling sharks.
 Basrah is situated on the Shatt al-Arab, a river formed by the confluence of the Tigris and Euphrates rivers some 68 miles from the Persian Gulf.
-The presence of sharks in the large Shatt al-Arab, though also surprising, didn’t seem quite as extraordinary as their presence in Ahvaz.
-Nonetheless, it still caused a shock for the Western military units unfamiliar with the local wildlife.
+The presence of sharks in the large Shatt al-Arab, though surprising, didn’t seem quite as extraordinary as their presence in Ahvaz.
+Nonetheless, it still caused a shock for western military units unfamiliar with the local wildlife.

 Other Historical Accounts of Sharks in the Rivers of Iraq and Iran